We're looking forward to welcoming you

 Orientation is a great way to get to know JMU before starting your studies.
 Orientation is required and you will not be able to begin your classes until you have completed it.
-Your online orientation will take place at the same time as in-person orientation at JMU.
 The three principal goals for Orientation are:

 - To help you get acquainted with university and JMU systems and regulations.